Where is the Earth?

 Where is the Earth exactly located with respect to the Sun?
 Let's use Python to find out!

-Code and notes are adapted from the YouTube series Space Science with Python, and its fourth tutorial: The Earth.
+Code and notes are adapted from the YouTube series Space Science with Python, specifically its fourth tutorial: The Earth.

-Note on my setup: Series creator is using VS Code and a Docker container for a self-contained development environment.
-However, in my setup, I install everything needed inside pyenv on my Linux laptop, and use a text editor to write code.
+The video tutorial uses VS Code and a Docker container for a self-contained development environment.
+However, in my setup, I install everything required inside pyenv on my Linux system, and use a text editor to write code.

 Let's go!